M6GSN/dapnet-cli/README.md

 The Script

-the command line below is also included in the ssh file attached to this project
+the command line below is also included in the sh file attached to this project

 `curl -H "Content-Type: application/json" -X POST -u yourcallsign:yourpassword -d '{ "text": "this is the message", "callSignNames": ["destinationcallsign"], "transmitterGroupNames": ["all"], "emergency": false }' http://www.hampager.de:8080/calls
 `